 The Responsible Entity has appointed the Manager to invest and manage all of the assets of the Trust from time to time and to provide other services on the terms contained in the Investment Management Agreement.
-The Manager charges a Management fee of 1.5375% p.a. (inclusive of RITC) of the Trust's NAV.
+The Manager charges a Management fee (inclusive of RITC) of the Trust's NAV.